-If you’re thinking about adding some new plants to your home or garden, it might be tempting to pick the plant that looks most impressive – or, if you’re not especially green-fingered, a plant that’s really low maintenance.
-But why not think about picking a plant that can actively boost your health?
+If you’re thinking about adding some new plants to your home or garden, it might be tempting to pick the plant that looks most impressive – or, if you’re not especially green-fingered, a plant that’s really low-maintenance.
+But why not think about choosing a plant that can actively boost your health?

 To get you inspired, here are eight plants to grow that are especially good for your health.